 - The fees charged by your bank or card provider for taking cash out in a foreign currency.
 You have COMPLETE control over this.
 If your provider currently levies a charge on taking cash out of your account in a foreign currency then you should get a new account ASAP.
 It will save you a FORTUNE in fees.

 - The fees charged by the foreign bank either because they levy a fee on non-in-country cards or because they charge a fee to non-client cards.
 You have a MEASURE of control over this and that’s what this article is about – how to reduce the cost of using ATMs in Chile.

 The main difference between all the ATMs in Chile is the amount of the fee that they charge you to take cash from their ATM.
 ATM fees in Chile are a flat fee regardless of how much you take out.
 So if you only want 10,000 pesos, then you will pay the SAME fee as if you wanted 200,000 pesos.

 ATMs everywhere in Chile.
 ATM’s in Chile are called “Cajero Automatico”.
 Or Cajero.
 You might see signs for Cajera too.
 If you’re asking for directions, then this phrase will help you.

 ¿Donde esta un cajero automatico?”

 How to Use an ATM in Chile

-Unless they are inside a bank, an airport or a shopping mall most Chilean ATMs are in a small self-contained room (where there’s likely to be air conditioning) with a door.
-Using ATMs in Chile comes with come quirks.
+Unless they are inside a bank, an airport, or a shopping mall most Chilean ATMs are in a small self-contained room (where there’s likely to be air conditioning) with a door.
+Using ATMs in Chile comes with some quirks.
 Here’s our guide to Chile ATM usage.

 When you insert your card you will usually be asked for your PIN immediately.